prodbyeagle/color/README.md

-# 🦅 eaglecolor
+# 🦅 @prodbyeagle/color

-**eaglecolor** is a lightweight, framework-agnostic TypeScript library for extracting and formatting dominant colors from images.
+**@prodbyeagle/color** is a lightweight, framework-agnostic TypeScript library for extracting and formatting dominant colors from images.
 It supports RGB, HEX, and HSL formats, making it ideal for color palette generation, theming, and creative applications.

 ---